-In addition to GRAVITY, the VLTI offers one other interferometric instrument, PIONIER that combines four beams.
+In addition to GRAVITY, the VLTI currently offers two other interferometric instruments that combine four beams, PIONIER and MATISSE.
 PIONIER operates in the H-band at low spectral resolution.
 It provides a 30% higher spatial resolution for continuum observations at shorter wavelengths.
-The four telescope beam-combiner MATISSE, working in the L-, M- and N-bands, is currently being commissioned.
-It is expected that it will be offered to the community starting with P103.
+MATISSE works at longer wavelengths in the L-, M- and N-bands, that is between 3.2 and $13.0\,\mu\text{m}$.
 GRAVITY, PIONIER and MATISSE are all fed by the same VLTI infrastructure.
 Consequently, many aspects of the observation preparation and scheduling procedures are similar.
 Please, visit the instrument pages that detail the capacities of the ESO suite of instruments.